usernamehw/vscode-todo-md/README.md

 ## Priority

 Priority is a single UPPERCASE letter surrounded by round brackets.
 It can be (A-Z).
-Only the first 7 (A-G) have unique colors though.
+Only the first 6 (A-F) have unique colors though.

 ```
 (A)